aneisch/home-assistant-config/README.md

 - Arlo Cameras (controlled through IFTTT)
 - AppDaemon controlling a majority of my automations.
 - Amazon Echo Dot with Home Assistant emulated hue as well as custom skills via Alexa API.
-- MQTT Remote and local server.
+- MQTT Remote and local server (via Docker).
 Using remote with SSL for owntracks (on a box through Digital Ocean with static public IP), and local MQTT to communicate with various sensors/switches around the house.
 The remote MQTT shares messages with the local via a MQTT bridge.

 Also using Grafana/Influx for graphing, both running in Docker containers on my NUC.